SLR: Automated Synthesis for Scalable Logical Reasoning: Training and Evaluation Details

 \subsection{Training Setup}

-For curriculum learning experiments on \benchmark, we fine-tune the Llama-3.1-8B-Instruct model using supervised fine-tuning (SFT) with LoRA adapters using LLaMA-Factory \cite{zheng2024llamafactory}.
-Training is performed over two epochs on approximately 17k examples, which are presented sequentially, without shuffling, reflecting a curriculum of increasing logical complexity.
+For our experiments on \benchmark, we fine-tune Llama-3.1-8B-Instruct using supervised fine-tuning (SFT) with LoRA adapters using LLaMA-Factory \cite{zheng2024llamafactory}.
+Training is performed stage-wise, presenting basic, easy, and medium problems sequentially, reflecting a curriculum of increasing logical complexity.
 Training is distributed across 8 GPUs using DeepSpeed with ZeRO Stage 3 optimization, taking 4 hours.
 Both optimizer states and model parameters are offloaded to CPU with pinned memory to maximize GPU memory efficiency.
 The AdamW optimizer is used in conjunction with a Warmup Cosine learning rate scheduler.
 Mixed-precision training is employed, with both bfloat16 and fp16 enabled in automatic mode.
 Communication overlap and contiguous gradients are activated to improve throughput, and model weights are saved in 16-bit precision at each checkpoint.
 Due to memory limitations, input sequences are truncated to a maximum length of 6k tokens using the Llama3 template, restricting training to \texttt{slr\_basic\_train}, \texttt{slr\_easy\_train}, and \texttt{slr\_medium\_train} splits.
 Optimization is performed using cross-entropy loss over the ground truth rule $R^\star$, with a per-device batch size of 5 and gradient accumulation over 2 steps, resulting in an effective batch size of 80 samples per step across 8 GPUs.
 The learning rate is set to $2 \times 10^{-4}$, scheduled with a cosine scheduler and a warmup ratio of 0.03.
 All relevant hyperparameters and training scripts are included in the codebase for full reproducibility.